batect/batect/README.md

 ## Support and community

-We use [GitHub Discussions](https://github.com/batect/batect/discussions) for community support and Q&A.
+Batect uses [GitHub Discussions](https://github.com/batect/batect/discussions) for community support and Q&A.

 ## Feedback